netwingc/website/README.md

 * **Version :**  12c Standard Edition Release 12.2.0.1.0 - 64bit
 * **Patch level:** No patches installed

 <a name="backup"></a>
 ## 2. Backup

-Period of full backup, incremental, where is it stored Q Is the risk in balance with the importants of the data and the lost in hours, what can be better.
-Answer in the Tips document.
+At the time of the intake (01-07-2020), no RMAN backups can be found.
+There is a daily job that runs at 19:00 every day, which exports the schemas 'LIMS' and 'LIMS_SYS'.
+(The last successful run was at 28-06-2020)

 <a name="Maintenance"></a>
 ## 3. Maintenance